 When you register an interest in the College, we will respond with invitations for your child for two half hour interviews and an hour of group problem solving activities.
 These will take place during the Michaelmas and Lent Terms of Year 6.

 The purpose of these interviews and activities is to explore your child’s potential and suitability for the College rather than to establish what they do or do not know.
 The interviews are formal but friendly and are not hostile interrogations.
 In addition, all prospective candidates will sit the ISEB Pre-Test during the course of Year 6.

 There is definitely a good ‘feel’ about the school.
 Everyone we talked to was friendly, smart and very welcoming.
 The campus and facilities are really impressive too.Visiting parent

-As opposed to many other schools in our sector, we conclude the Admissions process with the pre-test, rather than start the process with it.
-Why the Pre-test at all?
-The ISEB Pre-Test, taken by all applicants by the end of the November of Year 7, validates the College’s scoring system of evaluation.
+Why the Pre-Test at all?
+The ISEB Pre-Test, taken by all prospective applicants, validates the College’s scoring system of evaluation.
 It confirms what we have already established about the suitability of your child to join the College.

-By the end of February of Year 7 conditional offers are made.
-These are subject to achieving 55% in the core subjects at Common Entrance (or our own entrance exams for non-CE candidates).
-Most of our offers include the offer of a senior house and you will have an opportunity to visit the House and Housemaster or Mistress again in June of Year 7.
+Offers are subject to achieving a satisfactory end of Year 8 exam, or PSB performance, or 55% in the core subjects at Common Entrance, or our own entrance exams for non-CE candidates.
+Most of our offers also include the offer of a senior house and you will have an opportunity to visit the House and Housemaster or Mistress again in June of Year 7.